maitesin/website/content/blog/2023-05-25-go-embed-for-migrations.md

 ### Execution

-If we put all of the above steps together, we can get an execution like the shown in the following gif:
+If we put all of the above steps together, we can get an execution like the one shown in the following gif:

 ![](/img/blog/go_embed_db_migrations/demo.gif)